Tips for Preventing Bad Breath in Dogs

 Diet and Treats

 Unfortunately, many human foods we enjoy can wreak havoc on our pup’s dental health; this is especially true with harder foods such as nuts, corn kernels, etc., which can cause damage to teeth or may become lodged in the mouth.
+When your pup shows signs of bad breath, consider giving them a standard pet diet and incorporating dog dental treats into their snack routine.

 Conclusion